Zeb152/AlfredAI-Public/README.md

 # Design

 All of the functionality of Alfred is built into his brain.
 This is the AlfredBrain.py script.
-In it, there is an Alfred Brain class which holds all of the capabilities of Alfred listed above.
+In it, there is an Alfred Brain class that holds all of the capabilities of Alfred listed above.
 The Brain **IS** Alfred.
-So basically, every other python script that uses Alfred just calls the Brain.
-It is build with simplicity and modularity.
+So basically, every other Python script that uses Alfred just calls the Brain.
+It is built with simplicity and modularity.

 ### Example workflow: